dhoessl/monitoring/README.md

 It is '''recommended''' to also change the usernames of the grafana and infludb user.

-Since there are passwords included, they should be saved in a ansible vault file ([https://docs.ansible.com/ansible/latest/cli/ansible-vault.html#create](Ansible Vault Documentation)).
+Since there are passwords included, they should be saved in a ansible vault file ([Ansible Vault Documentation](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html#create)).

 #### Variables Grafana Host
 This variables need to be set to the server which is hosting the grafana server.
 This passwords should be atleast 16 chars long.